hackclub/hackclub/workshops/mad_libs/README.md

   }
 }
 ```
-- The while loop that surrounds our program will be used later on in order to play again.
+- Add a while loop that surrounds this code.
+It will be used later on in order to play again.
 - Create an empty string named `prompt`.
+This may be surprising but it is used to hold the prompt.
 - The [using statement](https://docs.microsoft.com/en-us/dotnet/standard/io/how-to-read-text-from-a-file) reads the text file, and the contents of the file are set to the `prompt` string.

 ## Inserting the Words